freqtrade/freqtrade/docs/hyperopt.md

 python3 ./freqtrade/main.py -c config.json hyperopt
 ```

+### Execute hyperopt with different ticker-data source
+If you would like to learn parameters using an alternate ticke-data that
+you have on-disk, use the --datadir PATH option.
+Default hyperopt will
+use data from directory freqtrade/tests/testdata.

 ### Hyperopt with MongoDB
 Hyperopt with MongoDB, is like Hyperopt under steroids.
 As you saw by
 executing the previous command is the execution takes a long time.